RobinNagpal/dodao-ui/base-ui/README.md

    Before starting the development server, make sure Docker is running in another terminal (via `docker-compose up`) or through Docker Desktop.
 This is necessary for the database and other services to function correctly.

    **Note:** Ensure that docker container is running fine by checking the terminal logs when you run the command.
-If you see these in the logs that means docker container is running fine:
+If you see the below statements in the logs then that means docker container is running fine:

    ```bash
    dodao-base-ui-db  | running bootstrap script ... ok